The 4 Best Smoke Alarms You Should Buy in 2022!

 Which smoke alarm should I get?

-For homeowners, you have the choice between battery-powered smoke alarms or mains powered.
-Since 2015, landlords must provide mains powered or long-life battery-powered smoke alarms on every floor in their rental properties.
-Mains powered alarms can be interconnecting, which means that when one is triggered then all of them are activated.
+For homeowners, you have the choice between battery-powered smoke alarms or mains-powered ones.
+Since 2015, landlords must provide mains-powered or long-life battery-powered smoke alarms on every floor in their rental properties.
+Mains-powered alarms can be interconnecting, which means that when one is triggered then all of them are activated.
 This helps alert everyone to a fire in another part of your property

 There are 4 main types of smoke detectors available and each lends itself to different areas of your home.